zrgcityu/Framelets-as-features/README.md

 The packages used in the conda environment for running [the implementation](https://github.com/yandex-research/heterophilous-graphs) are listed in the file "env.txt".
 Experiments were done with an RTX 3090 graphics card and 64 GB of RAM.
 Driver version: 470.239.06.
 CUDA version: 11.4.
 Ubuntu version: 20.04.5 LTS.

 To generate framelets for a single dataset, run the python file "2_hop_framelets.py".
 See actual codes for details.
-The random seed we used were 42 (for Table 1) and 42, 43, 44, 45 (for Table 2).
+The random seed we used were 42 (for Table 3) and 42, 43, 44, 45 (for Figure 9).

 The processed graphs are stored the folder "2_hop_adj" and framelets are stored in the folder "2_hop_frame".
 It will take some time when running for the first time, especially for the dense graph tolokers.